subaquatic-pierre/django-shop/README.md

 ### Django Extensions

-Used to track todos while developing the application
+Used to track todo's while developing the application

 ### Gunicorn